![]() |

 - Support Plans will be transferred to the new teacher.

-- If your child would be helped by a book or Social Story, to support their understanding of moving on, then it will be made for them.
+- If your child is helped by a book or Social Story, to support their understanding of moving on, then it will be made for them.

 In Year 6: